Margo Price Sings About The Heartache And Beauty Of Small-Town America

 PRICE: Yeah.
 I mean, because the album came out on his birthday, you know, what would have been his birthday.
 That was just a really hard time, I think, for people on both sides of the battle right now.
 Everybody loves Tom Petty.

-GROSS: Yeah.
-Yeah.
-So, you know, in terms of, like, moving to Nashville to, like, launch your performing career there and try to get known as a performer and a songwriter - in one of your songs, you talk about, you know, starting to sing in the bars and running with the men.
+GROSS: So, you know, in terms of like moving to Nashville to, like, launch your performing career there and try to get known as a performer and a songwriter - in one of your songs, you talk about, you know, starting to sing in the bars and running with the men.
 When you got to Nashville, was it like a real, like, guy scene that you became part of?

 GROSS: Notice how I didn't even pick up on that because I'm that naive (laughter).